anderson-aristotle/react-components-study/README.md

 - Write both Function and Class based Components
 - Render components with custom data
 - Update components using state
-- Be able to identify and use React's lifecycle functions relating to mounting, updating, and unmounting
+- Identify and use React's lifecycle functions relating to mounting, updating, and unmounting

 ## Instructions